-England's biggest national park and now a UNESCO World Heritage Site; there's definitely no shortage of things to do in the Lake District.
-And seeing as it's #NationalParksWeek we thought it only right to pick out some of our favourite Instagram shots of this epic expanse in North West England.
+England's biggest national park and a UNESCO World Heritage Site; there's definitely no shortage of things to do in the Lake District.
+Here we pick out some of our favourite Instagram shots of this epic expanse in North West England.

 Not too far from the magical Castlerigg Stone Circle is another fantastical place; Blencathra which overlooks the River Greta.
 It's one of the park's most northerly hills with various routes leading to its summit.
 The best time to reach the top is just before sunset so you can soak up that golden glow.Find Out More